 - New Zealand (Ross Dependency)

 - Norway (Peter I Island and Queen Maud Land)

 - Argentina (Argentine Antarctica)

-Countries such as the United States, Peru, Russia, and South Africa have all reserved their right to make a claim in the original Antarctic Treaty.
-Brazil currently has a “zone of interest” but not an actual claim.
+Countries like the United States, Peru, Russia, and South Africa have all reserved their right to claim the original Antarctic Treaty.
+Brazil currently has a "zone of interest" but not an actual claim.